LucaDillenburg/File-Compression/README.md

 	```
 	This represents a **46.7% percent compression rate**.

-#### Limitations
+#### Implementation Limitations
 - Size

   Since in this implementation the number of bits per code is fixed in 16 bits, the maximum number of elements in the entry table is 32767.
-Therefore, the algorithm may not work with files larger than 50kB.
+Therefore, the algorithm may not work with files that are larger than 50kB (this will depend on the number of elements in the dictionary).
 However, the LZW algorithm can be implemented to support a larger range of files (from the smallest to the largest ones).

 - Extension